 - Happiest in relationships

-The need to feel close to someone oftentimes overshadows their ability to pace themselves in dating and leads to premature attachment.
+The need to feel close to someone oftentimes overshadows your ability to pace yourself in dating and leads to premature attachment.

 And that is usually why some of us are getting attached to someone too quickly.